nest-desktop/nest-desktop-docker/README.md

 # NEST Desktop Docker

-Docker container for NEST Desktop and NEST Simulator.
+Docker container for NEST Desktop and its backends, e.g. NEST Simulator.

 For more information, please see the [User Documentation Page of NEST Desktop](https://nest-desktop.readthedocs.io) as well as the [User Documentation Page of NEST Simulator](https://nest-simulator.readthedocs.io).

 ## Preparation

 #### Requirements

-- docker
 - docker-compose

 ##### 1. Install Docker and Docker Compose (with `sudo`).